 Ontario to release 'business case' for moving science centre to Ontario Place

-The Ontario government is set to release its long-promised ``business case'' today for moving the Ontario Science Centre from its current east Toronto location to Ontario Place, on the city's waterfront.
+TORONTO - The Ontario government is set to release its long-promised "business case" today for moving the Ontario Science Centre from its current east Toronto location to Ontario Place, on the city's waterfront.

 The new science centre at Ontario Place with a planned opening in 2028 is set to be half the size of the current one, though the government says there will be more exhibition space despite a smaller overall footprint.